Gaastra, Michigan

 Gaastra is a city in Iron County in the U.S. state of Michigan.
 As of the 2010 census, the city population was 347, making it Michigan's third-smallest incorporated city by population after Omer (259) and Lake Angelus (290).
+In 2020, its population was 316.

 History

 The land was first purchased in 1879 by Alfred Kidder of Marquette.
-The land was transferred to a number of other owners, Andrew Young (1884), Ediwn H. Piper (1902).
+It was then transferred to several other owners, including Andrew Young in 1884 and Edwin H. Piper in 1902.
 The city is named after Douwe Gaastra, a building contractor and real estate speculator who bought the land in October 1908 and platted the town.
 A post office was established with the first postmaster being Olaf A. Olson on September 26, 1914.
 It was incorporated as a village in 1919 and as a city in 1949.
 Olson retired as postmaster in 1953.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.64 sqmi, all land.